The flying career of a wandering private pilot

 You can click here to visit the index of all flying adventures so far.

 Round the World

-Departing from Pittsburgh in May 2019, the route will take me across the Atlantic to the UK and Europe, through the Middle East and India into Southeast Asia, onward to Australia and New Zealand and then across the Pacific to the USA to complete the circle.
+The trip started in Pittsburgh, Pennsylvania on May 6th 2019.
+The route will take me across the Atlantic to the UK and Europe, through the Middle East and India into Southeast Asia, onward to Australia and New Zealand and then across the Pacific to the USA to complete the circle.